 Welcome to Monuments

-More than an app, Monuments AR is an insurgent architecture, a counter-infrastructure in the contestation over public memory.
-Developed by Farhan Khalid and Mikala Hyldig Dal, this non-profit, independent platform reprograms the ideological landscape of urban space through augmented reality (AR).
-Initially premiered at the 12th Berlin Biennale, Monuments AR functions as an interface for collective artistic interventions—reconfiguring sites of contested histories into spaces of inquiry, resistance, and possibility.
+More than an app, Monuments AR is an insurgent architecture, a digital counter-infrastructure in the contestation over memory culture in public space.
+This independent, non-profit platform seeks to reprogram the ideological landscape of urban memory culture through augmented reality technology (AR).
+Launched in 2022 at the 12th Berlin Biennale, Monuments AR functions as an interface for collective artistic interventions—reconfiguring sites of contested histories into spaces of artistic research, decolonial intervention, and speculative futurology.

 Get the app: